-- Provide proof of graduation from a valid high school or GED program, a home school affidavit, or evidence of competency in previous post-secondary courses from an accredited postsecondary institution.
-The following documentation is accepted as evidence of satisfying this criterion: - Diploma or transcript with diploma conferral date from all public high schools within the U.S. or U.S. territories - Diploma or transcript with diploma conferral date from a regionally accredited high school - Diploma or transcript with diploma conferral date from a high school accredited by the Distance Education and Training Council (DETC) or Advanced - All state and military-issued General Education Diplomas (GEDs) - Diploma or transcript with diploma conferral date from a private high school previously validated by Evara Health Institute - A signed (by parent or school official) and notarized Homeschool Completion Affidavit - A copy of the applicant's DD Form 214 Certificate of Release or Discharge from Active Duty (commonly referred to as a DD-214) if it indicates that the individual is a high school graduate or equivalent. - Foreign high school transcripts, evaluated by a NACES affiliate and deemed equivalent to a standard high school diploma. - Students who completed their secondary school education outside of the United States and whose proof of completion has not yet been evaluated are encouraged to provide all documentation to the Institute's
+- Provide proof of graduation from a valid high school or GED program, a home school affidavit, or evidence of competency in previous post-secondary courses from a valid postsecondary institution.
+The following documentation is accepted as evidence of satisfying this criterion: - Diploma or transcript with diploma conferral date from all public high schools within the U.S. or U.S. territories - Diploma or transcript with diploma conferral date from a regionally accredited high school - Diploma or transcript with diploma conferral date from a high school accredited by the Distance Education and Training Council (DETC) or Advanced - All state and military-issued General Education Diplomas (GEDs) - Diploma or transcript with diploma conferral date from a private high school previously validated by Evara Health Institute

-Registrar's Office.
-Once all documents are received, Evara Health Institute initiates an official comprehensive evaluation by an agency affiliated with the National Association of Credential Evaluation Services (NACES).
-Only students whose secondary school certificate is deemed equivalent to a high school diploma in the United States will be admitted.

-- Students who completed secondary education in a foreign country and are unable to obtain a copy of their high school diploma or transcript may document their high school completion status by obtaining a copy of a "secondary school leaving certificate" (or other similar document) through the appropriate central government agency (e.g., a Ministry of Education) of the country where the secondary education was completed. - 2.
-Be eighteen (18) years of age or older before starting their program. - 3.
+- A signed (by parent/guardian or school official) and notarized Homeschool Completion Affidavit - A copy of the applicant's DD Form 214 Certificate of Release or Discharge from Active Duty (commonly referred to as a DD-214) if it indicates that the individual is a high school graduate or equivalent. - Foreign high school transcripts, evaluated by a NACES affiliate and deemed equivalent to a standard high school diploma. - Students who completed their secondary school education outside of the United States and whose proof of completion has not yet been evaluated are encouraged to provide all documentation to the Institute's Registrar's Office.
+Once all documents are received, Evara Health Institute initiates an official comprehensive equivalency evaluation by an agency affiliated with the National Association of Credential Evaluation Services (NACES). - Students who completed secondary education in a foreign country and are unable to obtain a copy of their high school diploma or transcript may document their high school completion status by obtaining a copy of a "secondary school leaving certificate" (or other similar document) through the appropriate central government agency (e.g., a Ministry of Education) of the country where the secondary education was completed. - Diploma or transcripts from a valid post-secondary school in the United States. - Diploma or transcript from a post-secondary school outside of the United States which has been evaluated and deemed equivalent to post-secondary education in the United States. - 2.
+Be eighteen (18) years of age or older before commencing their externship experience. - 3.
 Complete a Level 1 Background Check (all programs) or Level 2 Background Check (Pharmacy Technician) consistent with the Florida Agency for Health Care Administration (AHCA) criteria.
 Students may appeal background check eligibility decisions to Evara Health Institute.
 The Institute retains discretion as to whether a student's background check results meet admissions requirements. - Level 2 Background screening requirements may be waived for students already employed by a healthcare organization for which completing a Level 2 background screening is a requirement for employment. - 4.
-Applicants for Evara Health Institute's Pharmacy Technician program must demonstrate basic academic proficiency by meeting or exceeding threshold requirements on the Tests of Adult Basic Education Online assessment.
-Program score thresholds are aligned with established criteria.
-Minimum test scores are published below.
+Applicants for Evara Health Institute's Pharmacy Technician program must agree in writing to complete a basic academic proficiency assessment during their provisional registration period to be enrolled.
+Students who fail to meet screening thresholds must agree to participate in a mathematics remediation plan to continue in the program.

 TABE Minimum Threshold Requirements

-Program TABE Level Math Language Reading
+Program TABE Level Math

-Pharmacy Technician Α 11 10 10
+Pharmacy Technician A 10